kachick/dotfiles/darwin/README.md

 ## Limitations

-- I only have x86-64 macbook pro, it is much slow in GitHub action macos-13 runner.
+- I only have x86-64 macbook pro, it is much slow in GitHub action macos-13 runner.\
+  So preferring macos-14 runner in several place...